jhnc-oss/yocto-docs/documentation/ref-manual/structure.rst

-As with the :ref:`structure-build-conf-local.conf` file, the source ``bblayers.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to ``meta-poky/conf/templates/default`` when you are building from the Yocto Project development environment, and to ``meta/conf/templates/default`` when you are building from the OpenEmbedded-Core environment.
+As with the :ref:`structure-build-conf-local.conf` file, the source ``bblayers.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to ``meta-poky/conf/templates/default`` when you are building using the :term:`Poky` reference distro, and to ``meta/conf/templates/default`` when you are building from the OpenEmbedded-Core environment (default).
 Because the script variable points to the source of the ``bblayers.conf.sample`` file, this implies that you can base your build from any layer by setting the variable in the top-level build environment setup script as follows::